 You can change the default timeouts, or add extra HTTP headers to your API requests by passing options.
 These API client methods support passing request options as extra key-value mappings:

 To add options to all requests, you can create a custom configuration

-Add HTTP headers
+Add HTTP headers to your requests

-X-Algolia-UserTokenfor API key rate limiting purposes.
+||Use API key rate limits|

-||The Analytics API uses the provided value to distinguish between end users.
+||The Analytics API uses the value of this header to distinguish between users.
 It takes priority over any value in

 ||For analytics in back-end implementations.
-If your server sends the end-user’s IP along with every search, this lets analytics distinguish between end-users.
-Otherwise, the analytics uses the server’s IP address, which doesn’t provide the detail of each user.
-Alternatively, see
+If your server sends the user’s IP address with every search, analytics can distinguish between end users.
+Otherwise, the analytics uses the server’s IP address, and considers all your users as a single user.|

 1 2 3 4 5 $index = $client->initIndex('indexName'); $res = $index->search('query string', [ 'X-Algolia-UserToken' => 'user123' ]);